DudmasterUltra/router/README.md

 a supplied address.
 Note: Fallback IPs may pose a security risk if the "real" router is unreachable.
 Disabling fallbacks can fix this problem.

+I have also included an example program that will run in the background and reboot your router whenever the WAN is unreachable.

 Dependencies: requests